 A. The hospital is modern and up‐to‐date with technology: state of the art MRI, PET Scanner, cardiac cath lab and endoscopy suite, advanced medical/surgical ICU, computerized medical information system.
 Full interventional Cardiology including PCI and EPS services.
-There is a brand new Emergency Department and Outpatient Dialysis Center.
+There are new Emergency Medicine and Outpatient Dialysis Centers.

 Q. This looks like a fancy neighborhood.
 Is there a diverse enough patient population?

 A.The patient diversity at EHMC is one of the program’s greatest strengths.
 The tremendous socioeconomic, ethnic and racial diversity in the communities EHMC serves translates into an excellent learning experience for residents.

 In addition, the faculty’s recognized expertise in Patient Blood Management, Oncology, Biliary Endoscopy, Interventional Cardiology and Infectious Diseases and other areas attracts a wide variety of patients with these conditions.
 The outpatient experience also benefits from patient diversity as a broad range of patient ages, incomes, and countries of origin are represented at the North Hudson Community Action Corporation Clinic in downtown Englewood, where our residents provide primary care with an emphasis on continuity and preventive medicine.

 Q. How are residents evaluated?

 A. Resident performance is closely monitored and evaluated in numerous ways.
 Faculty members directly observe residents providing patient care and provide timely and constructive feedback based on these sessions.
 Residents receive verbal and written feedback at the end of each clinical rotation.
-All residents take the annual In-Training Examination administered by the American College of Physicians In‐patient and out‐patient resident charts are reviewed for quality using standard criteria.
-The Program Faculty meets with residents twice a year (or more) to provide feedback on performance.
-The Department of Medicine’s Clinical Evaluation Committee monitors resident performance on a quarterly basis.
-There is also a formal mentorship for PGY I residents.
+All residents take the annual In-Training Examination administered by the American College of Physicians.
+In-patient and out-patient charts are reviewed for quality using standard criteria.
+The Program Faculty meets with residents twice a year (or more) to provide feedback on performance and mentoring.
+The Department of Medicine’s Clinical Competence Committee monitors resident performance on a quarterly basis.

 Q. What does the Selection Committee look for in evaluation applicants?